 To lesser extent, dryads.
 Just like in the books, they are capable of stealth in almost any situation and got absurdly high starting Shooting skill - just for the fact they are dryads.
 They will also track you even faster than witchers.
 Oh, and their starting bow is ultimate weapon for rangers.
 Sure, the damage and range are just above average, but unlike other high-damaging bows it doesn't require any level of Dexterity or Strength to be used, thus no Min-Maxing is needed.

-PVP Balanced: Averted, as many aspects of fighting mechanics (at least before introduction of unrealistic combat moves from expansions) are Truth in Television.
+PVP Balanced: Averted, as many aspects of fighting mechanics (at least before introduction of unrealistic combat manoeuvres from expansions) are Truth in Television.
 Instant kills, shooting from ambush, fast bleeding, breaking arms of armed opponents, cutting them off with your own weapon... the amount of dirty tactics that are actually impossible to block or counter is really long.
 And all of them are encouraged.

 Rain of Arrows: First thing that will inform you about being ambushed by dryads and probably last your character will see.
-It's also possible to fire few arrows in single round using special combat move.
+It's also possible to fire few arrows in single round using special combat manoeuvres.
 With proper perk you can target them all as you wish.

-Ranged Emergency Weapon: Weapons fighting is under Dexterity, while Shooting and Throwing are Perception-based skills, so this trope tends to be played very straight with dedicated melee fighters.
+Ranged Emergency Weapon: Armed combat is under Dexterity, while Shooting and Throwing are Perception-based skills, so this trope tends to be played very straight with dedicated melee fighters.

 Read the Freaking Manual: A constant battle in Polish RPG community around this system and it's approach to mechanics and probability basically boils down to people who did read the manual and those who skipped everything beside basic fighting rules.